Tyrn/wei/the-insider-en.typ

 own planet.
 It's possible  that,  thanks to  your  successful  actions, the people will choose you as the head of the new Federation state.
 It  will be very  unpleasant  for us to see  you in the  Assembly of  the  heads  of the states.
-Our  condition  is  the  following -  we will accept  Weia into the Federation as long as you  don't  participate  in the new elections.
+Our  condition  is  the  following---we will accept  Weia into the Federation as long as you  don't  participate  in the new elections.
 If you really care about your country's well-being,  you will find it easy to agree to our condition."